-We carried out a follow- up inspection on 24 November 2016 at Chadwell Heath Dental Practice.
+We carried out a follow- up inspection on 16 February 2017at Marble Arch Dental Centre

-We had undertaken an announced comprehensive inspection of this service on 28 July 2015 as part of our regulatory functions where breach of legal requirements was found.
+We had undertaken an unannounced comprehensive inspection of this service on 25 August 2016 as part of our regulatory functions where breach of legal requirements was found.

 After the comprehensive inspection, the practice wrote to us to say what they would do to meet the legal requirements in relation to the breach.
+We revisited Marble Arch Dental Centre as part of this review and checked whether they had followed their action plan.

+We reviewed the practice against one of the five questions we ask about services: is the service well-led?
 This report only covers our findings in relation to those requirements.

-We reviewed the practice against two of the five questions we ask about services: is the service safe and well-led?